Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

 \subsection{Preliminaries}

+Let $\OutDeg(G, u)$ be the number of outgoing edges of vertex $u$ in the graph~$G$; we omit $G$ if clear from the context.
 Let $G[S]$ denote the subgraph of a graph $G = (V,E)$ induced by the set of vertices $S \subseteq V$. $\rev$ denotes the graph with vertices $V$ and all edges of $G$ reversed.
-Let $\reach(S,G)$ be the set of vertices in $G$ that \emph{can reach} a vertex in $S \subseteq V$.
-A strongly connected component (\scc{}) of a directed graph $G=(V,E)$ is a subgraph $G[S]$ induced by a subset of vertices $S \subseteq V$ such that there is a path in $G[S]$ between every pair of vertices in $S$.
-We call an \scc{} \emph{trivial} if it only contains a single vertex and no edges.
-All other \scc{s} are \emph{non-trivial}.
-The set $\reach(S,G)$ and the maximal \scc s of a graph $G$ can be found in linear time~\cite{Beeri80,Immerman81,Tarjan1972}.
+Let $\reachG{G}{S}$ be the set of vertices in $G$ that \emph{can reach} a vertex of $S \subseteq V$.
+A strongly connected component (SCC) of a directed graph $G=(V,E)$ is a subgraph $G[S]$ induced by a maximal subset of vertices $S \subseteq V$ such that there is a path in $G[S]$ between every pair of vertices in $S$.
+We use the abbreviation SCS to denote a strongly connected subgraph that is not necessarily an SCC (i.e., is not necessarily maximal w.r.t.\ strong connectivity).
+We call an SCS (resp.\ SCC) \emph{trivial} if it only contains a single vertex and no edges.
+All other SCSs (resp.\ SCCs) are \emph{non-trivial}.
+The set $\reachG{G}{S}$ and the SCCs of a graph $G$ can be found in linear time by, e.g., depth-first search~\cite{Tarjan72}.